 You’ll naturally pick up on mannerisms, context, and other things that you may not experience first-hand by just listening to and watching music and movies.

 Everyone learns differently and at their own pace.
-Some people have a mentality that allows them to out hade materials and teach themselves.
-Others function better under the tutelage of an instructor to organize the material and guide/assist them as they learn.
+Some people have a mentality that allows them to handle materials and teach themselves.
+Others function better with the assistance of an instructor to organize the material and guide/assist them as they learn.

 There are pros and cons to each method.
 It’s not about which is better, but more so which is more effective for you.